-A NONB is a written notification, sent served via by U.S. first-class mail, U.S. Certified Mail, Return Receipt Requested, or personally which is directed to an authorized representative of an IU found to be in minor noncompliance (not in Significant Noncompliance as herein defined) with an applicable effluent discharge standard of Appendix B (local limits) of the Ordinance.
-The NONB advises the IU of the nature of the noncompliance, requires the IU to investigate the incident and take measures to remediate the condition of noncompliance, and to execute, within ten days of receipt service of the NONB, a Declaration of Corrective Action, indicating that compliance has been achieved.
+A NONB is a written notification, served by U.S. first-class mail, U.S. certified mail, or personally which is directed to an authorized representative of an IU found to be in minor noncompliance (not in Significant Noncompliance as herein defined) with an applicable effluent discharge standard of Appendix B (local limits) of the Ordinance.
+The NONB advises the IU of the nature of the noncompliance, requires the IU to investigate the incident and take measures to remediate the condition of noncompliance, and to execute, within ten days of service of the NONB, a Declaration of Corrective Action, indicating that compliance has been achieved.